Zekfoo/AGZ/README.md

 ![](https://github.com/Zekfoo/AGZ/blob/main/Images/PCB_Front.jpg)

-This is a one-off production of what I envisioned as my ideal GBA and has been submitted as an entry to r/Gameboy’s summer build contest.
+This is a one-off production of what I envisioned as my ideal GBA and was an entry to [r/Gameboy’s Summer 2021 build contest](https://old.reddit.com/r/Gameboy/comments/pyncmb/summer_modding_contest_final_results/), having been voted the winner in both the Technical and Overall categories.
 It is a one-of-a-kind Game Boy in the most literal sense.

 ### Features